ETO Logo

 In CAT, each patent family is counted as a single "patent."
 If the family includes at least one granted patent, the family is counted as a "granted patent."
 If the family only includes patent applications, it's treated as a "patent application."

 Inventors often file patents for the same invention in multiple jurisdictions, since each jurisdiction's patent office can only enforce patent protections in their jurisdiction.
 For example, a company with U.S.-patented products might seek patents in France if it plans to start manufacturing or selling the same products there.
 CAT's patent dataset includes data from 52 different patent offices around the world, including national offices (such as the U.S. Patent and Trademark Office) and international offices (such as the European Patent Office).
 When an inventor seeks a patent for an invention in more than one of these jurisdictions, all of the documents from every jurisdiction are counted as part of the same patent.
+We attribute that patent to the first jurisdiction where the inventor filed (the "priority country").

 To make this more concrete, suppose: